eastgenomics/new_dias_nf/README.md

 # dias_nextflow

-Configuration of Dias into nextflow is mainly based on CEN workflow; therefore, some reference files need to be replaced in the command line to run TWE
+Configuration of Dias into nextflow is mainly based on CEN workflow; therefore, some reference files need to be replaced in the command line if to run TWE

 Current nextflow dias has the following app
  - multi_fastQC